ComputationalPsychiatry/UniQC/README.md

 UniQC is implemented in an object-oriented framework and follows the design principles of flexibility, reproducibility and accessibility.
 - Flexibility is achieved through the intuitive syntax to access subsets of data utilizing user-defined dimension labels, and the generalization of MATLAB and SPM functions to arbitrary dimensions.
 - Reproducibility is pursued through the easily readable code, the automatic documentation of processing steps and saving of the corresponding data, and the integration of MATLAB and SPM functions wherever possible.
-- Accessibility is achieved via operator overloading, which allows the same syntax for objects as for variables, and the straightforward integration of new functions
+- Accessibility is achieved via operator overloading, which allows the same syntax for objects as for variables, and the straightforward integration of new functions.

 ## Installation